trezor-graveyard/trezor-chrome-extension/README.md

 First, it has a built-in device management functionality, for wiping/recovery/initialization/....
 It doesn't connect to any outside sources, all the data (including TREZOR firmware) is bundled with the app, so it works completely offline (if you somehow manage to install Chrome without an internet connection).

-Second, it's a transport layer between websites (such as our own webwallet [myTREZOR](https://mytrezor.com)) and TREZOR devices.
+Second, it's a transport layer between websites (such as our own webwallet [TREZOR Wallet](https://wallet.trezor.io)) and TREZOR devices.
 It's possible to send Chrome messages (see [chrome messages API documentation](https://developer.chrome.com/extensions/messaging)) to the extension, and the extension resends it to TREZOR hardware and back.

 The messages are encoded through [protobuf.js](https://github.com/dcodeIO/ProtoBuf.js/) library and sent to the actual hardware via [Chrome USB HID API](https://developer.chrome.com/apps/hid).